Tribes of Odisha

-In India there is an amalgam of 437 tribes, and in Orissa the number is sixty two.
-According to 1991 Census, in Orissa the total strength of tribal population is approximately seven million which constitutes 22.21% of the total population of the State.
-The orissa is the best region to see the deep tribes in whole india.
-Tribes of Orissa is the richest in his culture & traditions.
+In India there is an amalgam of 437 tribes, and in Orissa the number is 62.
+According to 2001 Census, in Orissa the total strength of tribal population is approximately eight million which constitutes 22.13% of the total population of the State.

 The tribes of Orissa though belong to three linguistic divisions, yet they have lots of socio-cultural similarities between them.
 These commonalities signify homogeneity of their cultures and together they characterise the notion or concept of tribalism.
 Tribal societies share certain common characteristics and by these they are distinguished from complex or advanced societies.
 In India tribal societies had apparently been outside the main historical current of the development of Indian civilization for centuries.
 Hence tribal societies manifest such cultural features which signify a primitive level in socio-cultural parameter.

 Some of the famous tribal dances of Orissa are mentioned in the description that follows :